-While methods to mitigate sources of uncertainty were implemented, the results of the NMA are subject to some uncertainty due to the unmeasurable limitations of baseline risk adjustment and uncertainty over the extent to which it accounts for patient heterogeneity, as well as differences in study design and model selection which impact the comparability of the studies across the network.
-The results from the MAIC are highly uncertain, at risk of unmeasured bias, and are also of limited applicability to the clinical context due to the inclusion of only some treatment options available in the Canadian context.
+While methods to mitigate sources of uncertainty were implemented, the results of the NMA were subject to some uncertainty due to the unmeasurable limitations of baseline risk adjustment and uncertainty over the extent to which it accounted for patient heterogeneity, as well as differences in study design and model selection that affected the comparability of the studies across the network.
+The results from the MAIC were highly uncertain, at risk of unmeasured bias, and were also of limited applicability to the clinical context due to the inclusion of only some of the treatment options available in the Canadian context.